simonski/vizualiser/DESIGN.md

 ## Moving Modules

 When drag-dropping, the bounds of the Module should be rendered subtly.
 When a Module gets close to another Module, the edges should render in a greater luminosity to indicate they will collide.

-If possible, the "receiving" Module shoudl attempt to move itself away as if it were repelled.
-In the case that the user drops the active module, the repelled module shoul then persist with its new size.
+The "receiving" Module should attempt to move itself away as if it were repelled.
+In the case that the user drops the active module, the repelled module should then persist with its new size.